Leaf996/tensorflow_xla/XLA_Introduction.md

 - **Improve protability**.
 Make it relatively easy to write a new backend for novel hardware, at which point a large fraction of Tensorflow programs will run unmodified on that hardware.
 This is in contrast with the approach of specializing individual monolithic Ops for new hardware, which requires Tehsorflow programs to be rewritten to make use of those Ops.
 # How does XLA work ?
 - The input language to XLA is called **HLO IR**, or just **HLO(High Level Optimizer)**.
 The semantics of HLO are described on the [Operation Semantics][3] page.
 It is most convenient to think of HLO as a [compiler IR][4].
 - XLA takes **graphs("computations")** defined in HLO and compiles them into machine instructions for various architectures.
-XLA is modular in the sense that it is easy to slot in an alternative backend to **[target some novel HV architecture][5]**.
+XLA is modular in the sense that it is easy to slot in an alternative backend to **[target some novel HW architecture][5]**.
 The CPU backend for x64 and ARM64 as well as the NVIDIA GPU backend are in the Tensorflow source tree.
 - The following diagram shows the compilation process in XLA:

     ![avatar](img/how-does-xla-work.png)